clauses and phrases in english

 Learn English Clauses And Phrases Grammar

-In this grammar lesson, you learn about Clauses and Phrases in English and how to use it in your English conversation and writing.
-Just follow examples and write them down a few times to learn them very well.
+In this grammar lesson, you learn about Clauses and Phrases in English and how to use them in your English conversation and writing.
+Just follow examples of clauses and phrases and write them down a few times to learn them very well.
 After finishing this lesson, you should work on its quiz.

 Grammar Recap

-In our previous lesson, we covered the Simple Sentences If you just landed on this page, we suggest that you complete our previous lesson including its quizzes before continuing on this lesson.
+In our previous lesson, we covered the Simple Sentences in English If you just landed on this page, we suggest that you complete our previous lesson including its quizzes before continuing on this lesson.

 Requirement Lessons